-- 3.1 Reduce persistent absence and improve general school attendance - 23/24: Attendance letters sent to all parents of children who are persistently absent 3x a year.
+3.1 Reduce persistent absence and improve general school attendance

+23/24: Attendance letters sent to all parents of children who are persistently absent 3x a year.
 Attendance is above national.
 Meetings with parents and senior leaders and ESCC attendance officer has improved attendance of individual children.
-First fines have been issued for holidays in term-time impact of this yet to be seen.
-HT daily monitoring and follow up calls for PAs has improved attendance. - 3.2 Embed the new behaviour policy so all staff are familiar with and using the therapeutic thinking approach 23/24: T1New behaviour policy approved by governors.
+First fines have been issued for holidays in term-time - impact of this yet to be seen.
+HT daily monitoring and follow up calls for PAs has improved attendance.

+3.2 Embed the new behaviour policy so all staff are familiar with and using the therapeutic thinking approach 23/24: T1New behaviour policy approved by governors.
 Staff training on new behaviour policy and using the therapeutic thinking approach (INSET Sept and Oct 2023).
 Staff at Oct '23 INSET reported that the new behaviour policy is already having a positive effect and dangerous anti-social behaviour incidents have reduced.
 T2 Risk reduction plans written for children who exhibit DASB with a focus on preventative strategies.
-(DASB Dangerous Anti Social Behaviour).
+(DASB - Dangerous Anti Social Behaviour).
 Support staff training with therapeutic thinking approach.
 Support visit from ESCC.
-CPOMS being used to record behaviour and safeguarding by the member of staff who dealt with the incident, and these are then followed up by class teachers / DSLs, actions recorded and closed.
-Participation in Anti-Bullying Week 2023 Make a noise about bullying.
+CPOMS being used to record behaviour and safeguarding - by the member of staff who dealt with the incident, and these are then followed up by class teachers / DSLs, actions recorded and closed.
+Participation in Anti-Bullying Week 2023 - Make a noise about bullying.
 T4: Support staff workshop on therapeutic thinking approach and positive phrasing.
-Training with JP educational psychologist on PDA supported therapeutic thinking approach: improved staff awareness of how to support SEND and use positive phrasing to good effect.
-T6 Behaviour incidents reviewed: almost all behaviour incidents originate from SEND children no significant pattern of behaviour detected, other than incidents stopping for a period and then starting again, with breaks in between, with slight changes to categories on CPOMS.
+Training with JP - educational psychologist - on PDA supported therapeutic thinking approach and positive phrasing.
+Training with use positive phrasing to good effect.
+T6 Behaviour incidents reviewed: almost all behaviour incidents stopping for a period and then starting again, with breaks in between, with slight changes to categories on CPOMS.
 One SEND child left the school in Term 3 2024 to be home-schooled.
 He has returned on a reduced timetable and is being successful.
 Second safeguarding pupil voice indicates behaviour has improved.